-Yvette Williams is one of over 91 percent of Ryman villages that have been awarded 4-year certification by the Ministry of Health.
-It’s recognised as the ‘gold star’ standard in care.
+Yvette Williams is one of over 90 percent of established Ryman villages that have been awarded 4-year certification by the Ministry of Health.
+It’s recognised as the ‘gold standard’ in care.

 If you would like more information our village manager will be happy to help.

 Treat yourself to a pamper session in our hair and beauty salon.

 Lounge and dining areas provide spaces to relax and enjoy mealtimes.
 The food tastes great and the social interaction is good for the soul.